Zygmut/ducktor/README.md

 Ducktor currently supports the following health check interfaces:

 - HTTP/HTTPS: Checks the response status code of an HTTP/HTTPS endpoint.
+- TCP: Checks if the connection can be created or not.

-More interfaces like TCP, GRPC, systemd, ICMP, and custom scripts can be added as needed.
+More interfaces like systemd, GRPC, ICMP, and custom scripts are planned.

 ## Contributing